The top 14 video collaboration software platforms of 2024

 • Lightning-fast media upload speeds (less than 3 minutes for 5GB of data)

-• Supports most common video editing software integrations and has an API that allows it to custom-fit the workflow to your needs
+• Supports most common video editing software integrations, with an API allowing it to custom-fit the workflow to your needs

 • Time-stamped notes and on-screen annotations